 Chris Laszlo, PhDProfessor of Organizational Behavior at the Weatherhead School of Management, Case Western Reserve University, where he is the Faculty Director for research and outreach of the Fowler Center for Business as an Agent of World Benefit.
 He is Visiting Professor at the Drucker School of Management, Claremont Graduate University, and Distinguished Visiting Scholar at Benedictine University.He is author of Flourishing Enterprise: The New Spirit of Business (2014), Embedded Sustainability: the Next Big Competitive Advantage (2011), and Sustainable Value (2008), all from Stanford University Press.
 His earlier book, The Sustainable Company (2003/ paperback 2005) was published by Island Press.
 His work over the last decade has helped launch mainstream management approaches to sustainability for value and profit.
 Chris is also the managing partner of Sustainable Value Partners, a sustainability strategy consulting firm he co-founded in 2002.In 2012, he was selected a ”Top 100 Thought Leader in Trustworthy Business Behavior“ by Trust Across America™.
 In 2015, he was elected Fellow of the International Academy of ManagementPrior to his academic life, he was an executive at the building materials company Lafarge S.A., holding positions as head of strategy, general manager of a manufacturing subsidiary, and vice president of business development.
 He also spent five years with Deloitte in the strategy consulting practice.

 Joseph LeahJoseph Leah is a PhD Candidate in Management-Designing Sustainable Systems at Case Western Reserve University’s Weatherhead School of Management.
 His doctoral research is on the impact of greater purpose and a ‘consciousness of connectedness’ in leaders on business performance and positive social and environmental outcomes.
 He teaches in the Lutgert College of Business at Florida Gulf Coast University and is a Fellow of the Fowler Center for Business as an Agent of World Benefit.
 Joe is a former Principal with IMS Learning Solutions & Change Management, and was a Managing Partner with consulting firms Areks and StratX International.
 He has conducted corporate executive education programs in over forty countries across Europe, Asia-Pacific, and the Americas.
 Joe holds an MBA from IMD in Lausanne, Switzerland and a BA from the University of Pittsburgh.

 Maria Munoz-GrandesMaria Munoz-Grandes, MA, MEd, and MSc, is a PhD candidate at Leiden University (Netherlands).
 Her doctoral research is in the field of leadership development and organizational change, focusing on the new narratives of interconnectedness emerging in flourishing organizations, and the practices that promote a sense of connectedness not only within the organization, but also with society and the environment.
-Maria is also a researcher in the Quantum Leadership Project, at the Fowler Center for Business as an Agent of World Benefit, Case Western Reserve University (USA) and a supervisor of final degree theses in the B. A. in Psychology at IE University (Spain).
+Maria is also a researcher in the Quantum Leadership Project, at the Fowler Center for Business as an Agent of World Benefit, Case Western Reserve University (USA) and a supervisor of final degree theses in the BA in Psychology at IE University (Spain).
 She been a psychologist, psychotherapist and trainer in private practice in Spain for 25 years, as a result of which she continues developing her intermodal approach to relational practices which emphasizes the centrality of quality relationships and collaborative dialogue, as well as the benefits of using in depth knowledge of multiple modalities of practice, and the life wisdom obtained through life-experiences, of clients and practitioners, as inspirational repertories for the co-creation of regenerative change processes, adapted to the unique needs and circumstances of the clients (being the practice therapy, counseling, coaching or consulting).
 She lives now in Philadelphia where she is engaged in the Nexus Project, an initiative aimed at developing community through the network of sustainable organizations in Philadelphia and in other cities.